-Oodles of theatrical dining fun soon followed in the ground-floor restaurant, where we watched the chefs prepare flavourful fusion dishes from our bar-style seats.
+Oodles of theatrical dining fun soon followed in the ground-floor restaurant, where we watched the chefs prepare flavourful fusion dishes.
 Of course, London’s shops and sights are all within easy reach, but on this particular winter’s night, as we explored the well-researched wine list, we couldn’t think of anywhere else we'd rather be...

 - Stylish and indulgent rooms - spring for a suite or The Loft to get a huge tub, too!

 - The restaurant and bar are destinations in their own right and great fun

 - A handy location just 5 minutes from Victoria Station (but tucked away on a peaceful sidestreet)

 - The genuinely warm and friendly staff made us feel instantly at home